jacoblapworth/akahu-sdk-swift/src/react/toggle.md

 </div>
 ```

-### Icon Toggles

-For toggles that only require icon content, you can use the `icon` layout.
+Toggles can also be used with icons:

 ```
 const bold = require('@xero/xui-icon/icons/bold').default